 The final two episodes of Berserk are the moment when the series starts spiraling into horror, concluding the Band of the Hawks arc on a very horrific and depressing note.
 It all starts when Griffith, having crossed the Despair Event Horizon and finding his Crimson Behelit again, uses it to transport everyone to hell.
 After the Godhand explain the nature of demons, Griffith accepts their Deal with the Devil despite Guts's best attempts to reach him.
 Because the Eclipse is the ceremony for the birth of a new Godhand, which only happens once every 216 years, every demon in the Berserk universe (with the exception of Zodd, who in the manga is busy fighting the Skull Knight) comes out of the woodwork to eat the Band of the Hawk alive.
 Many characters that we had come to like die horribly until only Guts and Casca are left, Guts because he makes a very badass showing against demon after demon after getting his bearings, and Casca because Pippin and Judeau, the two best warriors of the Hawks other than Guts and Griffith, sacrifice themselves to keep her alive and because the monsters have even worse in mind for her than being eaten.
 As Guts tries to save her, a demon snaps its jaws around his arm as he tries to reach her.
 Then Griffith gets reborn as Femto, the fifth member of the Godhand, and gets his hands on the now-naked Casca, who he proceeds to start having his way with.
 Guts does everything he can to make a dent in the demon's hide, and when the sword he appropriated from Gaston breaks, Guts uses what's left of the sword to chisel off his own arm in a serious Badass moment to free himself so he can save Casca and kill Femto, a Hope Spot that is very cruelly quashed when Guts finally gets free and rushes Femto, only to be basically dogpiled by a whole mess of monsters, pinned down, his right eye clawed out, and Forced to Watch as Femto rapes Casca to insanity right in front of him.
 And that's the point where the anime ends.

 In the manga, after a brief reprieve as the series moves back to its present day ("Band of the Hawks" is a flashback), it just keeps getting worse from there.
-And in the most recent chapter?
-Femto uses the Skull Knight's dimension-warping attack to fuse the mortal and supernatural worlds together, resulting in Hell on Earth.
-Berserk might as well be called "From Bad to Worse: The Series."
+Case in point: Femto uses the Skull Knight's dimension-warping attack to fuse the mortal and supernatural worlds together, resulting in Hell on Earth.

 The Majin Buu saga in Dragon Ball Z. Buu goes on a rampage after killing Vegeta.
 Then he gets redeemed, only to be overwhelmed and absorbed by the evil inside him.
 This new creature kills off a large chunk of the long-standing cast, and every challenger, though at first looking quite promising, is eventually defeated and absorbed as well.
 And just when Goku and the temporarily restored Vegeta think they've got him on the ropes, Kid Majin Buu finally does what nobody else had every been able to do - he destroys Earth, and everyone on it, including the four friends Goku and Vegeta just saved.
 Three of whom are their sons.
 Even before destroying Earth, Buu had already used the aptly-namedHuman Genocide Attack, meaning there weren't many people left to kill anyway.